Dr Peter Claus

 As a former mature student, Dr Claus has a particular interest in pioneering teaching strategies that enthuse students from non-traditional backgrounds, international students or students from cultural or ethnic minorities.
 He has taught courses at every level, from school students to postgraduate.

 Felix is the liaison between Coordinators, Pembroke College and the University of Oxford.
 He oversees the organisation and planning of all OxNet programmes, as well as acting as a first point of contact for academics and administrative staff involved in the delivery of OxNet courses.
+He is also the regional Co-ordinator for the North West Centre for Languages and Cultures atPriestley College.

 Felix attended a large state school in Nottingham before studying French with Italian and European Studies at the University of Bath.
 He then completed a PGCE at the University of Oxford and taught in the state sector for five years, two of which were spent as Head of Department.
 He also has an MA in Translation from the University of Surrey and works as a literary translator in his spare time.
+He researches contemporary female narratives in Francophone literature, postcolonial Francophone film and the relationship between catharsis and the visual arts, with a particular focus on the works of Marcel Proust and Nancy Huston.

 Fiona is responsible for Coordinating OxNet activities across Cheshire and Warrington.
 This involves recruiting pupils to three programmes: Pembroke North Humanities; The Goldsmiths' Sutherland Centre for Philosophy and World Religions; and The North West Science Network.